jhuber6/doomgeneric/README.md

 Make sure that you have `include/hsa.h` and `libhsa-runtime64.so` available from your ROCm installation.

+This currently only works with a single block / workgroup on the GPU.
+Logic is all done singe-threaded but software rendering is distributed amongst the threads.

 ```console
 $ make -C amdgpu_loader/ -j
 $ make -C doomgeneric/ -f Makefile.amdgpu -j